Fletcher Allen, a Vermont university hospital and medical center, serves all of

-- Comprehensive cardiovascular services and stroke care treatment.
+- Comprehensive cardiovascular services and stroke care treatment

-- Quality and patient safety - top priorities.
+- Quality and patient safety are top priorities.
 The contribution our nurses make to patient care is critical.
 Our efforts are reinforced by the National Database of Nursing Quality Indicators (NDNQI), a nursing-sensitive quality indicator tool.

 Lifelong Learning Opportunities in Nursing

 Extensive nursing professional development and education programs are available.
 And, as a Fletcher Allen employee, you are eligible for tuition reimbursement.
 We offer the following opportunities: